Public Mobile is the most affordable cellphone plan in Canada.

 That works out to $12 per year.
 Sure, it’s not much, but after 5 years, that’s $60 per year.
 And like I said, they are rewarding you for sticking with them rather than increasing prices over time like every other company.

 Use your Public Mobile referral code when you recommend Public Mobile to friends and family.
 They’ll get $10 when they sign up, plus you get $1 off your bill each month for as long as that person is with Public Mobile!

-When you sign up to Public Mobile for the first time, make sure you use referral code 8NQL6Y to get your $10 sign up bonus!
+When you sign up to Public Mobile for the first time, make sure you use a referral code from the comments to get your $10 sign up bonus!

 You can get up to $20 off your bill per month by being active in the Public Mobile community forums and answering people’s questions.